Power pylons at sunset

 What are we doing?

-By highlighting Native nations’ experiences of accessing and implementing a selection of ARP-funded programs, including decisions not to apply to programs, we hope to highlight success in program design and point to areas for current and future improvement.
-To do this, we plan to collaborate with a diverse set of federal agencies and Tribal governments to conduct a set of primarily qualitative, descriptive studies that aim to understand Tribal governments’ awareness, access, and allocation of ARP-funded programs and resources.
-These descriptive studies will be led by a Tribal Engagement Fellow and will be rooted in community engagement to ensure that they are informed by the priorities and perspectives of Tribal governments.
+By highlighting Native nations’ experiences of accessing and implementing a selection of federally-funded programs, including decisions not to apply to programs, we hope to highlight success in program design and point to areas for current and future improvement.
+To do this, we plan to collaborate with a diverse set of agencies to conduct a set of primarily qualitative, descriptive studies that aim to understand Tribal governments’access to and implementation of federally-funded programs.
+These descriptive studies will be led by a Tribal Engagement Fellow.

 What do we expect to learn?

 We expect to produce 1-3 descriptive reports that share learnings about Tribal governments’ experiences with specific programs.
-In addition, we plan to produce a report that will synthesize these findings.
-It will include the broader insights and shared learnings across these studies, as well as those from on a fourth study about the Coronavirus State Fiscal Recovery Funds (SLFRF) program, which has already been completed.
+In addition, we plan to produce a report that will synthesize these findings, including the broader insights and shared learnings across these studies, alongside a fourth study about the Coronavirus State and Local Fiscal Recovery Funds (SLFRF) program, which has already been completed.

 This evaluation is currently being implemented and is part of our Pandemic Relief and Recovery portfolio.
 Results forthcoming (2025).